It’s summertime, you’ve got the beach chair, a trashy novel, and sunscreen, but do you have your 23andMe results?

 As we enter into the height of summer, we thought it might be worth revisiting a few of 23andMe’s trait reports that seem particularly relevant to the season.

-So if you’re warding off mosquitoes at your next BBQ, or catching a few rays at the beach, you might be curious what role your genetics plays in those moments.
+So if you’re warding off mosquitoes at your next BBQ or catching a few rays at the beach, you might be curious what role your genetics might play in those moments.
 Here are a few insights you can glean from 23andMe’s trait reports.

 Mosquito Bite Frequency

 You’re not the only one getting out more during the summer, so are those pesky mosquitoes.
 And it turns out that, at least to mosquitos, we’re not equally enticing, and genetics may play a role.
 Mosquitoes are attracted to specific molecules in body odor and breath, and depending on the proportions of these molecules.
 Some of us are just more tasty to mosquitos than others.

 23andMe’s Mosquito Bite Frequency report can tell whether you’re more or less likely to get bitten by mosquitoes.
 We do this by creating a statistical model that includes 285 genetic variants we’ve identified that are associated with mosquito bite frequency and sensitivity.
 These associations were identified using data from more than 380,000 23andMe research participants.
 Then, using those genetic associations and other non-genetic factors, we estimate the likelihood of whether you get bitten by mosquitoes more or less often than others.